20LitersAdmin/liters_tracker/docs/chip_notes.md

 0. Feature specs

 0. Geography navigation:
-- links to child geograhy are missing date filters
-- links to technologies contain no geography or date filters
+- links to technologies contain no geography filter (should they?)

 1. Plans architecture:
 - Plan form